OpenSextant/Xponents/Xlayer/README.md

 * adm1           - ADM1 boundary code, ideally ISO nomenclature, but still often FIPS
 * feat_class     - Geonames class.
 One of A, P, H, R, T, S, L, V.
 * feat_code      - Geonames designation code.
 This is more specific than the class.
+* confidence     - A relative level of confidence.
+Subject to change; A scale of 0 to 100, where confidence < 20 is not reliable or lacks evidence.

 Non-Geographic annotations have:
 * catalog        - attribution to a data source or catalog containing the reference data
-* taxon          - the ID of a normalized catalog entry for the match, e.g., person =  { text:'Rick Springfield', taxon:'person.Richard Springfield', catalog:'Rock-Legends'}
+* taxon          - the ID of a normalized catalog entry for the match, e.g., `person = { text:'Rick Springfield', taxon:'person.Richard Springfield', catalog:'Rock-Legends'}`

 References: